sferik/twitter-ruby/README.md

     Bad Authentication data

-You can pass configuration options as a block to `Twitter::REST::Client.new`.
+You can pass configuration options as a block to `X::REST::Client.new`.

 ` ``  # #  ruby
-client = Twitter::REST::Client.new do |config|
+client = X::REST::Client.new do |config|
   config.consumer_key        = "YOUR_CONSUMER_KEY"
   config.consumer_secret     = "YOUR_CONSUMER_SECRET"
   config.access_token        = "YOUR_ACCESS_TOKEN"